the-turing-way/the-turing-way/book/content/naming/naming.md

 - [ ] Keep it short but descriptive
 - [ ] Avoid special characters or spaces to keep it machine-compatible
 - [ ] Use capitals or underscores to keep it human-readable
-- [ ] Use consistent date formatting, e.g. ISO 8601: `YYYY-MM-DD` to maintain default order
+- [ ] Use consistent date formatting, for example ISO 8601: `YYYY-MM-DD` to maintain default order
 - [ ] Include a version number when applicable
 - [ ] Share/establish a naming convention when working with collaborators
 - [ ] Record a naming convention in your data management plan